sype/sre-agent/README.md

 This means all the services — Slack, GitHub, the orchestrator, the prompt and the MCP servers have started successfully and are ready to handle requests.

-#### 4. Using the agent
+## 🧑‍💻 Using the Agent

-Once the agent is up and running, you can trigger the SRE Agent by sending a request to the orchestrator service:
+Trigger a diagnosis with a simple curl command:

 ```bash
 curl -X POST http://localhost:8003/diagnose \